AnyBlok/AnyBlok/doc/FRONT.rst

     python setup.py install

-The install will add the ``anyblok`` commands to the environment.
+Installation will add the ``anyblok`` commands to the environment.

 Dependencies
 ------------

 AnyBlok works with **Python 3.2** and later.
-AnyBlok's install process will ensure that `SQLAlchemy <http://www.sqlalchemy.org>`_, `Alembic <http://alembic.readthedocs.org/>`_ are installed, in addition to other dependencies.
+The install process will ensure that `SQLAlchemy <http://www.sqlalchemy.org>`_, `Alembic <http://alembic.readthedocs.org/>`_ are installed, in addition to other dependencies.
 AnyBlok will work with SQLAlchemy as of version **0.9.8**.